 And Christmas window display.

-There are plenty more to see and do in Strasbourg besides Christmas Markets and festive decorations such as the picturesque La Petite France, old Market Squares, exploring the bridges, bird’s eye view of La Petite Franc and more…. stay tuned for the next post.
+There are plenty more to see and do in Strasbourg besides Christmas Markets and festive decorations such as the picturesque La Petite France, old Market Squares, exploring the bridges, bird’s eye view of La Petite France and more…. stay tuned for the next post.

 I hope you had an awesome Christmas and enjoyed this Christmas in Strasbourg post.
 How did you spend your Christmas?